ledgerW/pathlight/memory-bank/activeContext.md

 - Monitor SEO performance and make adjustments as needed
 - Consider adding a search functionality for content pages

+- Fix the Plan and Pursuit tier account creation flow:
+  - Debug and fix the issue with questions not appearing after selecting Plan or Pursuit tier
+  - Fix the account creation process to properly handle the subscription flow
+  - Ensure proper authentication after account creation
+  - Fix magic link email sending
+  - Ensure results are generated after payment
+  - Implement proper error handling and user feedback

+- Improve subscription management:
+  - Replace browser alert boxes with nicer looking modals or overlays for subscription cancellation confirmation and success messages
+  - Fix database handling when a user cancels their subscription:
+    - Properly downgrade user from "pursuit" to "plan" tier
+    - Null out the subscription_id field
+    - Update subscription_status appropriately
+  - Add visual confirmation of subscription changes in the account page
+  - Consider adding a "resubscribe" option for users who previously canceled

 - ~~Fix the new user arrival flow issues~~ (Completed):
   - ~~Debug and fix the anonymous response transfer functionality~~ (Fixed by saving responses individually)
   - ~~Ensure proper authentication after account creation~~ (Fixed with proper token handling)